crowe32996/stock-market-buy-signals/README.md

 ## Overview

-This project is a production-style pipeline that generates automated buy signal alerts for selected stocks and evaluates the effectiveness of technical indicators in predicting future performance.
+This project is a data pipeline that generates automated buy signal alerts for selected stocks and evaluates the effectiveness of technical indicators in predicting future performance.

 A buy signal is triggered when all of the following conditions are met:
 - MACD > Signal line: The Moving Average Convergence/Divergence line (difference between the 12-day and 26-day Exponential Moving Averages/EMA) is above its 9-day EMA signal line, indicating positive momentum.